jeff-an/docker-os161/README.md

 Updating OS161
 ---
-- When you **start a new assignment**, follow these steps:
-  - Navigate to the `bin` folder
-  - Open up each of the four `.sh` files, and change the ASSIGNMENT variable to ASSTX where X is your assignment number
+- When you **start a new assignment**, run "./bin/config X" where X is your assignment number
-  - After doing this, you *no longer need to follow Waterloo instructions surrounding running ./config ASSTX* and so on - the make commands below will just work
 - After you **change kernel source code**, run `make newkernel` to rebuild the kernel and run OS161 again
 - After you **change user source code**, run `make newuser` to rebuild user programs and run OS161 again
 - If you would like to **do both** of the above at the same time, run `make all` again